 Install a home security alarm.

-The most important thing in my opinion is installing a home security alarm.
+The most important thing in my opinion is installing a home security alarm such as those you can get from this website.
 Having a home security alarm installed is a massive deterrent on an intruder and will also act as an early alert system should someone attempt to break in.
 You’d be surprised at how inexperience a good quality alarm system can be these days.
 If I’d had an alarm system, the thieves who broke into my house when I was younger wouldn’t have had time to look for all our valuables – if they’d even broken in at all.

 You should regularly change your alarm code and make sure the only people you absolutely trust have access to it.
 In a previous study by the University of North Carolina, 60% of convicted burglars said that the presence of a security alarm made them decide to target another home.